gusye1234/LightGCN-PyTorch/README.md

 *NOTE*:

-1. Even though we offer the code to split sparse matrix for matrix multiplication, we strongly suggest you don't enable it since it will extremely slow down the training speed.
+1. Even though we offer the code to split user-item matrix for matrix multiplication, we strongly suggest you don't enable it since it will extremely slow down the training speed.
-2. If you feel the test process is slow, try to increase the ` testbatch` and enable `multicore`(Windows system may encounter problems with `multicore` enabled)
+2. If you feel the test process is slow, try to increase the ` testbatch` and enable `multicore`(Windows system may encounter problems with `multicore` option enabled)
 3. Use `tensorboard` option, it's good.
-4. Since we fix the seed of `numpy` and `torch` in the beginning, if you run the command as we do above, you should have the exact output log despite the running time (check your output of *epoch 5* and *epoch 116*).
+4. Since we fix the seed(`--seed=2020` ) of `numpy` and `torch` in the beginning, if you run the command as we do above, you should have the exact output log despite the running time (check your output of *epoch 5* and *epoch 116*).

 ## notes: